Skip to main content

 Who is this information for?

-This information is specifically aimed at sperm, egg or embryo donors who:
+This information is specifically aimed at sperm, egg or embryo donors who have had an adult conceived from their donation who apply to us for identifying information about their donor.

 What can I expect?

 We have a duty to provide the people conceived from your donation with the non-identifying information that we hold about you on our secure database (the HFEA Register) if they apply for this.
 You have also consented to allow them to have identifying information about you (including your full name, date and place of birth and the most recent address).
-We must release this information to them, and this process is known as ‘Opening the Register’.
+We must release this information to them.
+This process is known as ‘Opening the Register’.

 Some things to think about